Revou-FSSE-Jun25/milestone-1-perhisi/README.md

 Then, right-click `index.html` and choose 'Open with Live Server' extension to view the portfolio website.

+## Usage Tailwind

+Open the project folder with Visual Studio Code.

+Then, right-click `tailwind.html` and choose 'Open with Live Server' extension to view the portfolio website.

+## Usage light and dark mode Tailwind

+Right click on your desktop and then personalize, choose color and select your color.
+If doesn't work check your browser configuration, go to setting then appearance and select mode to device.

 ## Link Deploy
 Visit here https://revou-fsse-jun25.github.io/milestone-1-perhisi/

+Tailwind deploy